EnChiSu/Master-Thesis/Check Point 2/README.md

-This is the documentation of the my reading summary of in the past 2 weeks:<br/>
+This is the documentation of my reading summary of in the past 2 weeks:<br/>

 1. About Gibbs Sampling, Metropolis Hasting and Evaluation of MCMC algorithms:
    1. Gibbs Sampling